The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Sturm's theorem for real polynomials

 For $b < a$ we define $\Ind_a^b(f) := - \Ind_b^a(f)$, and for $a=b$ we set $\Ind_a^a(f) := 0$.

 Finally, we set $\Ind_a^b(\frac{R}{S}) := 0$ in the degenerate case where $R=0$ or $S=0$. \end{definition}

-\begin{remark} We opt for a more comprehensive definition \eqref{eq:DefCauchyIndex} than usual, in order to take care of boundary points.
-We will frequently bisect intervals, and this technique works best with a uniform definition that avoids case distinctions.
-Moreover, we will have reason to consider piecewise rational functions in \sref{sec:Cauchy}. \end{remark}
+Here we opt for a more comprehensive definition \eqref{eq:DefCauchyIndex} than usual, in order to take care of boundary points.
+We will frequently subdivide intervals, and this technique works best with a uniform definition that avoids case distinctions.
+Moreover, we will have reason to consider piecewise rational functions in \sref{sec:Cauchy}.